 → Whitepaper and clinical studies on Laminine

 Laminine began with Dr. Davidson, a Canadian Doctor who was fascinated with nutrients that comes from eggs.
 As a result of his research, the protein extract helped his cancer patients recover.
 Evidently, he stumbled on what can be considered as an important alternative to pharmaceutical drugs.

 In 1929, Davidson announced that the extract worked.
 However, instead of accolades, he was mocked.
 Unfortunately, the formulation died with him.
 Decades later, Dr. Bjodne Eskeland, a Norwegian Doctor picked up from where he left.
 Eskeland’s own research supported Davidson’s claims, which was published in 1986.
 Comparatively, Eskeland is considered as the father of YTE.

 Fibroblast Growth Factor

 In 2012, Eskeland joined LifePharm Network.
-Together with other scientists, they created a special blend of proteins that included the third generation of YTE which was called Fertilized Avian Egg Extract (FAEE) which is the prime component of the OPT9 Blend formula of Laminine dietary supplement.
+Together with other scientists, they created a special blend of proteins that resulted in the third generation of YTE.
+It was referred to as Fertilized Avian Egg Extract (FAEE), the prime component of the OPT9 Blend formula of Laminine dietary supplement.